SalomePlatform/sat/doc/src/commands/prepare.rst

-The first time you will execute the *sat prepare* command, your module will be downloaded in *checkout* mode (inside the SOURCES directory of the application.
+The first time you will execute the *sat prepare* command, your module will be downloaded in *checkout* mode (inside the SOURCES directory of the application).
 Then, you can develop in this repository, and finally push them in the base when they are ready.
-If you type during the development process by mistake a *sat prepare* command, the sources in dev mode will not be altered/removed (Unless you use -f option)
+If you type during the development process by mistake a *sat prepare* command, the sources in dev mode will not be altered/removed (unless you use -f option).

 Usage